rross101/waterworm/README.md

 # TeamWater Progress Worm

 This project visualizes the fundraising progress of #TeamWater over time using a dynamic D3.js chart.
-It updates every 10 minutes using a CSV data source from `teamwater.org`, and is styled to align with WaterAid's brand.
+It updates every 10 minutes using a CSV data source it scrapes from `teamwater.org`, and is styled to align with WaterAid's brand.

 ---